To THE CENTER AND NORTH Of Afghanistan

 Day 5 Bamyan and Band-e-Amir blue lakes

-• Visiting the ruins of Buddha Statues (once tallest standing Buddhas in the world), the Large Buddha, 55 m: 180 ft high (late 5th to the early 7th centuries A.D.).
+• Visiting the UNISCO Heritage Sites, the ruins of Buddha Statues (once tallest standing Buddhas in the world), the Large Buddha, 55 m: 180 ft high (late 5th to the early 7th centuries A.D.).
 The Small Buddha, 38 m: 125 feet high (the 3rd or very early 4th centuries A.D.).
 Both were demolished by the Taliban in 2001

 • Visiting the ruins of Gholghula City (The City of Screams), one of the eight UNISCO Heritage Sites in Bamyan.
 Build by Ghaznavids (977-1186) and demolished by Genghis Khan in 1221